Official-BlackHat13/Discord-Logger-Builder/README.md

 # Discord-Logger-Builder
-This open-source Python 3 script is a builder to the very popular token logger that is on my github that many people use.
+This open-source Python 3 script is a builder to the very popular token logger that is on [my GitHub](https://github.com/LocalsGitHub/) that many people use.
 This is purely for demonstration/educational purposes.
 I am not responsible for any actions you take with this project.

 ## Setup